 Another great option is 101 Brain Breaks & Educational Activities by Joshua MacNeill (ad).
 This is a book you can keep on your shelf and pull from whenever you need a unique idea for a brain break.
 They’re all different kinds of activities in this book.

 I would suggest going through it ahead of time and maybe marking pages with different colored Post-it notes for what you wish to accomplish.
-Maybe it’s energizing, maybe it’s relaxing, but you can know exactly which page to flip to at a moment’s notice when you certainly see that your students need that brain break.
+Maybe it’s energizing, maybe it’s relaxing, but you can know exactly which page to flip to at a moment’s notice when you certainly see that your students need fun brain breaks for kindergarten.

 Again, the greatest part about incorporating fun brain breaks for kindergarten is that your students are ready to buy into whatever it is that you show them.

 Truly starting brain breaks at such a young age develops a life skill that will help our students be able to stay engaged and perform at their best abilities as they get older and move forward towards adulthood.